s-abbas/robnptests/README.md

 # Contributions

 We are grateful for any contribution to the further development of the R package.
 If you experience any problems using the package or have suggestions for new features, please open an issue in the [issue tracker](https://github.com/s-abbas/robnptests/issues).
+Please consult our [contribution guidelines](https://github.com/s-abbas/robnptests/blob/master/CONTRIBUTIONS.md) before submitting a pull request.